Contact

 GPI Per Capita

-The GPI per capita in Baltimore was taken from the report by the Center for a Sustainable Economy, Economic Well-Being in Baltimore Report.
+The GPI per capita in Baltimore was only 62% of the State average in 2012 and 67% in 2013, values from the report by the Center for a Sustainable Economy, Economic Well-Being in Baltimore Report.
+This reflects the lower average well-being in the city relative to the rest of Maryland.